The Rev. Neil O’Farrell’s reverie about honor and dignity.

 There was very little discussion about the can of peanut butter after an initial explanation.
-But the lesson was as rich as the glide of the peanut butter was across a piece of Wonder bread, accompanied by a glass of cold milk from a local dairy, delivered to the door every other day.
+But the lesson was as rich as was the glide of the peanut butter across a piece of Wonder bread, accompanied by a glass of cold milk from a local dairy, delivered to the door every other day.

 Those were the lessons that laid the foundation for me of the rest of my life, why it has always been easy to strike up a conversation with someone dressed in rags, with unkempt hair, and a ripe odor.
 We’re the same, you see.
 A paint can of peanut butter on so many tables in so many kitchens.
-Department of Agriculture commodities had precious dignity that taught lessons invaluable for a life time.
+Department of Agriculture commodities had precious dignity that taught lessons invaluable for a lifetime.